jidafan/Performance-Report/README.md

 3. Switch

 The measures in this category hold variables for the filter that allows users to parse through the information on the dashboard.
-It also contains the comparison between YTD and PYTD.
+It also contains the comparison between YTD and PYTD which is marked as YTD vs PYTD.

 4. Base Measures

-The measures in this category hold the basic measures that do not fall under the under category's such as Cost of Goods and Gross Profit%
+The measures in this category hold the basic measures that do not fall under the previous categories such as Cost of Goods and Gross Profit%

 #### 2.3.2 Cards

+The first visualizations that I created were cards that show the YTD, YTD vs PYTD, PYTD and GP%.
+These cards changed based on what was selected in the filters.
+There is a filter for years, and a filter for Gross Profit, Quantity or Sales.

+#### 2.3.3 Tree Map

+The first chart that was created was a tree map, the tree map was selected so that the performance of the company in various countries could easily be seen.
+The map shows the name of the country and the YTD vs PYTD.

+#### 2.3.4 Waterfall Chart

+This chart provides an in-depth view of the data, providing an opportunity to drill down.
+This chart follows the same pattern of changing based on the selection of the filter.
+At the top level, it shows the performance over a year. upon clicking on the graph a user can drill down and see country-specific information and then even go a step further and see the performance of each product.

+#### 2.3.5 Line and Bar Chart

+This chart provides a view of the YTD and PYTD of products over a year's time.
+The graph features the ability to drill down and show information about each quarter.

+#### 2.3.6 Scatter Chart

+The last chart featured in this report is a scatterplot that plots the profitability of each customer account, there are bars on the sides of the chart that allow users to filter the data to certain percentages.
+It features red lines to mark the averages of GP% and YTD, and it is dynamic and changes based on the filter.